fityannugroho/idn-area/README.md

 ## Live Demo

-You can try the API by replacing the http://localhost:3000 with the url provided in the description of this repository.
+You can try the API by replacing the http://localhost:3000 with https://idn-area.up.railway.app.
+For example: https://idn-area.up.railway.app/provinces.

 You can see an example of implementing this API on the website in [here](https://fityannugroho.github.io/idn-area-example) ([go to the repository](https://github.com/fityannugroho/idn-area-example)).